TABConf/2023.tabconf.com/index.md

 ## 4 Days of Building 🏗️

-### Builder Days (September 6th/7th) 🔨
+### Builder Days 🔨

-Builder Days is an opportunity to learn how to contribute to open-source projects in the Bitcoin.
+Builder Days (September 6th/7th) is an opportunity to learn how to contribute to open-source projects in the Bitcoin.
 If you're interested in becoming a developer in the bitcoin industry, this day is not to be missed.

-### Workshops (September 6th/7th) 💻
+### Workshops 💻

-  Workshops at TABConf are developer-focused and offer the chance to learn from experts in the field.
+Workshops (September 6th/7th) at TABConf are developer-focused and offer the chance to learn from experts in the field.

-### Villages (September 8th/9th)🏘️
+### Villages 🏘️

-  The conference will also feature villages: the Bitdevs Socratic village, PlebDev Village, and the Shadowy Super Coders & Gamers Village.
+Villages (September 8th/9th) and the Main stage: the Bitdevs Socratic village, PlebDev Village, NextGen Village, and the Shadowy Super Coders/ Gamers Village.

-### Afterparties 🪅

-  Afterparties sponsored by ZEBEDEEE in the Shadowy Super Coders & Gamers Village and are always open to all attendees.
-Don't miss out on the fun!

 ***